AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 shows that postconditions can refer to multiple individual elements of the input stream.

-In |SPARK| we can use assert pragmas in the subprogram instead of specifying the action in the postcondition, as was done in :ref:`ms-external_variables_input_append_tail-label`.
+In SPARK 2014 we can use assert pragmas in the subprogram instead of specifying the action in the postcondition, as was done in :ref:`ms-external_variables_input_append_tail-label`.
 Another alternative, as shown in this example, is to use a formal parameter of